nicoarbio/up-microservices-mvc/docs/00_Domain Model.md

 - `id`: UUID
 - `amount`: BigDecimal
 - `saleDate`: LocalDate
+- `deliveryDate`: LocalDate
 - `customer`: Customer (FK)
 - `vehicleUnit`: VehicleUnit (FK)
 - `branch`: Branch (FK)

+> `id` and `vehicleUnit` are a combination that uniquely identifies a sale.
+Not a primary key, but a unique constraint.

 ---